michalbie/michalbie/README.md

 ## Hi!
 I am Michał - an aspiring webdeveloper from Poland

-I've started programming since I was 15 years old.
-During this time I have been learning a lot of languages such as Python, C++ or JS, but finally I have chosen the path of the webdeveloper.
-I am learning such languages and frameworks like JS, HTML, CSS, React, Vue, Node, Typescript and I am getting better everyday.
-Currently, I work on my school projects (in React, React-Native) and also I am looking for an <b>internship</b> as a Junior Webdeveloper
+I've been programming since I was 15 years old.
+During this time I learned many languages such as Python, C++ and JS, but eventually I chose the path of webdeveloper.
+I learn languages and frameworks such as JS, HTML, CSS, React, React Native, Vue, Node, Typescript.
+I am currently looking for a job as a Junior Webdeveloper.

 [![michalbie's GitHub stats](https://github-readme-stats.vercel.app/api?username=michalbie)](https://github.com/anuraghazra/github-readme-stats)